ifm/ifm3d-ros2/doc/camera_node/launch.md

 Launch the camera node (assuming you are in `~/colcon_ws/`):
 ```
-$ . install/setup.bash
+$ source install/setup.bash
 $ ros2 launch ifm3d_ros2 camera.launch.py
 ```

-This will launch a `/ifm3d/camera/` node with default arguments, i.e. utilize the defaults yml configuration `camera_default_parameters.yaml`.
+This will launch the `/ifm3d/camera/` node with default arguments, using the default YAML configuration file `camera_default_parameters.yaml`.
+Depending on the specified `pcic_port`, the node will initialize either a 3D camera (if the port corresponds to a 3D camera) or a 2D camera.

-The respective node information should look like this: `ros2 node info /ifm3d/camera`
+The respective node information should look like this:

 ```
+$ ros2 node info /ifm3d/camera

 /ifm3d/camera
   Subscribers:
     /parameter_events: rcl_interfaces/msg/ParameterEvent